emotality/laravel-color/README.md

 A Laravel package to retrieve information from colors, convert and more.

-:warning: **Note:** This package is a work-in-progress! :construction:
+:warning: **Note:** This package is a work-in-progress, rather fork it! :construction:

 ## Requirements